-In closing, I invite Members and Employers to make contact with me directly, if you wish to discuss or understand details of your Funds' activities from a Committee Member perspective doug.mcmurdo@bedford.gov.uk.
+Finally, I am happy to be contacted by Members and Employers of the Fund should you wish to discuss or understand details of the Funds' activities from a Committee Member perspective.
+My email address is doug.mcmurdo@bedford.gov.uk.

-Councillor Dong McMurdo

-Chairman of the Pension Fund Committee 5 July 2018
+Councillor Doug McMurdo Chairman of the Pension Fund Committee

-Management Report
+SECTION 1 Management Report